guilpejon/gdf/README.md

 ## ZSH with Prezto
 TODO
 ## Homebrew installation
-With zsh, tags, git and tmux.
+With zsh, tags, git, tmux and ripgrep.
 ## Bundler configuration
 Configure Bundler to use `number_of_cores_available - 1` cores to install gems in parallel.
 ## Font